seanreid1997/code-institute-p1/README.md

 ### The Gallery Page

 <br>
 In the <strong>Gallery</strong> page you will see images of a few of the attractions that are located on the property.
-This page is made to give the viewers an idea of what to expect when visiting and places to visit.
+This page is made to give the viewers an idea of what to expect when visiting and places to visit.<br>

 <br>